dtcrout/hugo-personal-site/content/post/big-trouble-in-little-quanta.md

 The authors even state in the Introduction how "complex values are crucial in the mathematical framework of characterizing quantum physics.
 [Therefore] to preserve physical properties, the linguistic units have to be represented as complex vectors or matrices".
 The issue is that linguistics is not a _physical_ property nor is it quantum, so why does it _need_ to preserve physical properties?

-In defense of the authors, they reference two papers which suggest that human-cognition and language understanding exhibit quantum-like phenomena [4], [5], but I still feel like it's a stretch to relate the congitive aspect of consciousness with a mathematical framework to model language.
+In defense of the authors, they reference two papers which suggest that human-cognition and language understanding exhibit quantum-like phenomena [4], [5], but I still feel like it's a stretch to relate the cognitive science ideas of "consciousness" with a mathematical framework to model language.

 ## Final Remarks